Deepshift/DeepCreamPy/README.md

 The user colors censored regions green in an image editing program like GIMP or Photoshop.
 A neural network fills in the censored regions.

 DeepCreamPy has a pre-built binary for Windows 64-bit available [here](https://github.com/deeppomf/DeepCreamPy/releases/latest).
-DeepCreamPy works on Windows, Mac, and Linux.
+DeepCreamPy's code works on Windows, Mac, and Linux.

-Please before you open a new issue check [Closed issue](https://github.com/deeppomf/DeepCreamPy/issues?q=is%3Aissue+is%3Aclosed) and check [Table of contents](https://github.com/deeppomf/DeepCreamPy#table-of-contents).
+Please before you open a new issue check [closed issues](https://github.com/deeppomf/DeepCreamPy/issues?q=is%3Aissue+is%3Aclosed) and check the [table of contents](https://github.com/deeppomf/DeepCreamPy#table-of-contents).

 <p align="center">
 	<img src="https://github.com/deeppomf/DeepCreamPy/blob/master/readme_images/mermaid_collage.png" width="800">